openvinotoolkit/training_extensions/pytorch_toolkit/nncf/docs/Algorithm.md

 - The scheduler that implements API of `CompressionScheduler` class and compression method scheduling control logic.
 - The loss that implements API of `CompressionLoss` class and loss function that is used in the compression method during the training process.

-Note: In case a custom compression method does not implement its own scheduler and loss then the default implementations are used.
+**Note**: In case a custom compression method does not implement its own scheduler and loss then the default implementations are used.

 ## `CompressionAlgorithm`
 `CompressionAlgorithm` class is designed to represent the compression method and its logic.
 It should contain references to the `CompressionScheduler`, `CompressionLoss`, and compressing model instances that are used in the method so they are accessible in the training loop.
 The class methods: